OHMA Equipment and Space Bookings

 Jeffrey H. Brodsky Oral History Thesis Prize

-OHMA announced the Jeffrey H. Brodsky Oral History Thesis Prize in November 2015.
-This cash award of $2500 is supported by a generous donation from OHMA alumnus Jeff Brodsky and will be given to one student annually whose thesis makes an important contribution to knowledge and most exemplifies the rigor, creativity, and ethical integrity we teach our students.
+OHMA announced the Jeffrey H. Brodsky Oral History Award in November 2015.
+This cash award of $3000 is supported by a generous donation from OHMA alumnus Jeff Brodsky and will be given to one student annually whose thesis makes an important contribution to knowledge and most exemplifies the rigor, creativity, and ethical integrity we teach our students.